edina/nbexchange/README.md

 Following the lead of other Jupyter services, it is a `tornado` application.

+The team that created the inital code use nbexchange in a cloud environment, with multiple organisations using a central exchange service.
+Courses [and this assignments] are differentiated using an `org_id` - if you do not need this feature, just set it to `1` for everthing.

 ## Compatibility

 This version installs `nbgrader`  0.9.1 (which makes it compatible with JupyterLab & Notebook 7)